-Dwellings must be constructed to provide architectural interest to the streetscape and a complementary setting for other dwellings within the Estate.
-To achieve the desired outcome for the Estate the following design requirements should be achieved, unless it can be demonstrated that an alternate solution enhances the character of the area.
+Dwellings must be constructed to provide architectural interest to the streetscape and a complementary setting for other dwellings within the estate.
+To achieve the desired outcome for the estate the following design requirements are to be achieved, unless it can be demonstrated that an alternate solution enhances the character of the area.